+The Head Teacher is responsible for:

+- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Ensuring all staff undergo safeguarding and child protection training, including online safety. - Ensuring that there are appropriate filtering and monitoring systems in place. - Ensuring that all relevant school policies have an effective approach to planning for, and responding to, online challenges and hoaxes embedded within them.

+- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their safeguarding training. - Ensuring online safety practices are audited and evaluated. - Supporting staff to ensure that online safety is embedded throughout the curriculum so that all pupils can develop an appropriate understanding of online safety. - Keeping parents informed about current online safety issues regarding how the school is keeping pupils safe.

-The Head Teacher/ DSL is responsible for:
+The DSL is responsible for:

-- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Understanding the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Ensuring all staff undergo safeguarding and child protection training, including online safety. - Ensuring that there are appropriate filtering and monitoring systems in place. - Ensuring that the effectiveness of filtering and monitoring systems is reviewed at least annually in liaison with ICT staff and service providers. - Understanding the filtering and monitoring processes in place at the school. - Ensuring that all safeguarding training given to staff includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring systems at the school. - Ensuring that relevant staff have an awareness and understanding of the filtering and monitoring provisions in place and can manage them effectively and know how to escalate concerns when identified. - Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the deputy DSL by ensuring they can carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, appropriate online safety training and information as part of their safeguarding training. - Supporting staff to ensure that online safety is embedded throughout the curriculum so that all pupils can develop an appropriate understanding of online safety. - Organising engagement with parents to keep them informed about current online safety issues regarding how the school is keeping pupils safe. - Ensuring safeguarding is considered in the school's approach to remote learning. - Ensuring appropriate referrals are made to external agencies, as required. - Keeping updated with current research, legislation and online trends. - Ensuring all members of the school community understand the reporting procedure for online safety incidents and inappropriate internet use, both by pupils and staff. - Maintaining records of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision and using this data to update the school's procedures.
+- Taking the lead responsibility for online safety in the school in liaison with the ICT Technician. - Understanding the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Ensuring appropriate referrals are made to external agencies, as required. - Keeping updated with current research, legislation and online trends. - Ensuring all members of the school community understand the reporting procedure for online safety incidents and inappropriate internet use, both by pupils and staff. - Maintaining detailed, secure and accurate written records of reported online safety concerns as well as the decisions and whether or not referrals have been made. - Identify trends and any gaps in the school's provision, and using this data to update the school's procedures.